212 W. Portland Street in Phoenix

 - Additional Features:

-- roof top pool, fitness center, great access to light rail and walkable to several restaurants etc.
+- roof top pool, roof top BBQ, fitness area, great access to light rail and very walk-able to several restaurants etc.

 Located at 204, 208, and 212 W. Portland Avenue in midtown Phoenix.